Assisted migration of forests in North America: Strategies

 In focusing on common canopy trees, forestry forms of assisted migration generated less intense debate than did the largely animal focus of conservation biologists.
 Animals have the ability to move at will and thus pose risks of quickly shifting beyond or entirely out of the locales into which they are translocated.
 Animal mobility also complicates monitoring results, and may require the added costs of radio collars and skilled trackers.
 Costs of translocating mammals, in particular, may escalate owing to standards of minimizing psychological and physical suffering during capture, transport, and release.

 In contrast, assisted migration of forests can be done at little cost, especially when it is paired with an existing reforestation program.
 Risks are also reduced in forestry because the only motility that trees have occurs when their seeds are released.
 Tall woody plants tend to have long generation times, so several decades may pass before translocated seeds or seedlings can produce a next generation of seeds.
 Even then, seed dispersal distances may be limited, except for tufted seeds carried by wind and small fruits, such as berries, swallowed whole by birds and wide-ranging mammals.

 Communication strategies have also defused the controversy.
 Forest researchers and managers have talked and written about climate adaptation projects without using terminology coined by conservation biologists, whose focus is generally the wellbeing of single species of animals and plants that might be harmed or lost as climate change continues.

 By 2014 forestry managers in Canada had also honed their public communications in a number of ways, such as avoiding to be associated with the scientific debate on assisted migration and instead presenting their assisted migration as forest management best practices.

 Communication in both word and images has also been honed in the United States, thanks in part to the Northern Institute of Applied Climate Science (NIACS), a collaborative group launched in 2010 by the U.S. Forest Service.
 The NIACS proposed various ways though which foresters can adapt to climate change by changing their forest management techniques.
+In 2026 the "Adaptive Silviculture for Climate Change" program published a paper documenting ten years of efforts and results, of which assisted migration is a major component.

 A 2022 review paper that charted key words and lead authors in forestry publications concluded that "much of the research on assisted migration has been carried out in North America, where Canada and the USA have established strong collaborative networks."
 At the individual level, a Mexican forestry scientist was found to be "the most productive author in the field of assisted migration."